lboyer4/ron-swan-brews/README.md

 ### Description
-This project is crafted to allow a user to search, view, and favorite Colorado breweries brought in via API, while giving a whimsical feature of randomized Ron Swanson quotes.
+This project my Turing Mod3 final project, crafted to allow a user to search, view, and favorite Colorado breweries brought in via API, while giving a whimsical feature of randomized Ron Swanson quotes.
+It was required to use and include React, Redux, an API, and testing.

 ### Installation